Efficient, Low-Cost Livestock Waste Treatment and Byproduct Refining Technology

 - Excess nutrients are now recognized by US EPA as “one of the greatest water quality problems in the US today”.

-- There is no other known cost-effective technology that provides Bion’s level of treatment of wet livestock waste
+- There is no other known cost-effective technology that provides Bion’s level of treatment of wet livestock waste.

-- Recently qualified by USDA/Rural Development Technical Assessment for programs that provide loan guarantees up to $250M
+- Bion’s second-generation technology qualified by USDA/Rural Development Technical Assessment for programs that provide loan guarantees up to $250 million.

-Costly Clean-Up of Unregulated Livestock Waste from U.S. Watersheds
+Costly Clean-Up of Unregulated Livestock Waste from US Watersheds

 “Bion’s technology platform provides a comprehensive cleantech ‘makeover’ for large-scale livestock production.
-We can substantially reduce, and in some cases almost eliminate, the environmental and health impacts associated with livestock waste, while simultaneously providing significant improvements in resource and operational efficiencies throughout the supply chain,” states Craig Scott, Bion’s Director of Communications.
+We can substantially reduce, and in some cases almost eliminate, the environmental and health impacts associated with livestock waste, while simultaneously providing significant improvements in resource and operational efficiencies throughout the supply chain,” said Craig Scott, Bion’s Director of Communications.